 Mukerji is often shot well in her films – Ashok Mehta in Chalte Chalte, Thiru in Hey Ram, Amalendu Choudhary in Aiyyaa and Anil Mehta in Saathiya to name a few others.
 In Paheli, it is evident how Ravi K. Chandran deconstructs her appeal in a mode staggeringly different from their previous collaboration, Yuva.
 Rani Mukerji’s face becomes his canvas and the frames below become ample proof.

-Because Women Empowerment is a Real Deal
+Because Women’s Empowerment is a Real Deal

 Based on Vijayadan Detha’s short story ‘Duvidha’, Paheli is an authoritative woman empowerment tale.
 It does not pay heed to rules dictated by an era, a region or a religion.
 It boldly and sensitively addresses the plight of women who choose to suffer in silence.
 The film is also about a man who does not devalue a woman for her gender.
 In an intimate moment, Kishan and Lachchi make a wish for their baby.

-Lachchi’s wish for her daughter after she is born is also about the girl having agency over her choices when she grows up.
+Lachchi’s wish for her daughter, after she is born, is also about the girl having agency over her choices when she grows up.

 This way, Amol Palekar’s film keeps its female lead at a higher moral citadel making it easy for us to empathize with her.
 Paheli’s feminism is not one that shouts off the rooftops.
-It gently, fiercely questions the male privilege while also spinning an elegant folk tale around the concept.
+It gently, and fiercely questions male privilege while also spinning an elegant folk tale around the concept.
 So much so that I really do not mind a sequel to this pleasant Khan-Mukerji romance.